 Affordable Health Insurance Plans in Atlanta, GA

-HealthQuoteInfo offers numerous health insurance plans for families and individuals in Atlanta, GA.
-Among the insurance carriers are well-known names such as Aetna, Humana, Tonik, Blue Cross, Golden Rule, Assurant, and CIGNA.
+HealthQuoteInfo offers numerous Atlanta health insurance plans for families and individuals in the state of Georgia.
+Among the insurance carriers are well-known names such as Aetna, Humana, Tonik, Blue Cross, Golden Rule, Assurant, and Cigna.
 If you’re an Atlanta resident, you can find out more about the details of each plan by using the search bar and entering your ZIP code.

 Children and pregnant women may obtain basic health coverage from Medicaid in Georgia.
 Other eligible applicants may include the disabled (including the blind) and the elderly as well.
 However, there are income requirements as well, and this may be affected by your precise location in Georgia.
 The GA Department of Community health handles the Medicaid program, and more information may be obtained through its website.

 PeachCare for Kids may be your alternative option if it has been determined that your income exceeds the maximum limits in the Medicaid requirements.
 If your family qualifies for this program, then the coverage can be received with very little or even no cost at all.
 The general rule is that your child must be 18 years old or younger and they’re a resident of Georgia.
 They must be uninsured, and the family income must not exceed 235% of the federal poverty level.

 This federal poverty level depends on the number of people in the household.
 For a family of four, the FPL is $25,100.
 Thus, you and your family of four can qualify for PeachCare for Kids if your family income is less than $58,985.